2010 United Kingdom general election in Scotland

 A general election was held in the United Kingdom on 6 May 2010 and all 59 seats in Scotland were contested.
 The election result in Scotland was unusual in that there wasn't any change of seats from the 2005 general election, although the Labour Party took back two seats that it had lost in by-elections.
-This was the most recent general election at which the Labour Party won a majority of seats and plurality of votes in Scotland.
+This was the last general election at which the Labour Party won a majority of seats and plurality of votes in Scotland until 2024.

 Contesting parties

 Since 2005, the Scottish National Party had come first in the 2007 Scottish Parliament election as well as the 2009 European election.
 They had also won the Glasgow East by-election in 2008, which was one of the safest Labour seats in the UK.
 This boosted the party's confidence and the party's leader Alex Salmond set the ambitious target of 20 seats in the general election.
 Salmond himself was standing down as an MP because he wanted to focus more on his job as First Minister of Scotland.
 In the election, the party only increased their share of the vote by 2.3% and had their number of seats reduced to six after being overwhelmingly defeated in the Glasgow East constituency.

-The Scottish Labour Party had held the majority of seats in Scotland in every general election since the 1960s.
-This is usually attributed to the North-South divide in British politics, where Scotland and the North of England tend to return mostly Labour MP's whereas the South of England tends to vote mostly for the Conservatives.
-Many prominent government officials were representing Scottish constituencies, such as the Prime Minister Gordon Brown and the Chancellor Alistair Darling.
-In the election, the Labour Party in Scotland increased its share of the vote by 2.5% and re-gained the Glasgow East and Dunfermline and West Fife constituencies giving them 41 out of 59 seats in Scotland.
+The Scottish Labour Party had held the majority of seats in Scotland in every general election since 1959, and many prominent government officials were representing Scottish constituencies, such as the Prime Minister Gordon Brown and the Chancellor Alistair Darling.
+In the election, the Labour Party in Scotland increased its share of the vote by 2.5% and regained the Glasgow East and Dunfermline and West Fife constituencies after having lost them in by-elections over the course of the preceding term, giving them 41 out of 59 seats in Scotland.